Learning Task-Specific Dynamics to Improve Whole-Body Control: EXPERIMENTAL RESULTS

 \section{EXPERIMENTAL RESULTS}

 Experiments were performed on the lower part of the hydraulically actuated, torque controlled, Sarcos humanoid robot.
 It has in total 17 degrees of freedom (DoFs), with 7 in each leg and three in the torso.
 The system is depicted in Fig. \ref{fig:front_page}.
-We used SL simulation and control environment \cite{Schaal2009} for evaluation in simulation.
+We used the SL simulation and control environment \cite{Schaal2009} for evaluation in simulation.

-To demonstrate the applicability of the result we chose the task of periodic squatting with a predefined frequency.
-We compared the position of the CoM without and with the added feedforward term.
+To demonstrate the applicability of the approach we use a periodic squatting task.
+We compare position error of the robot's CoM without and with the added feedforward term, given by (\ref{eq:x_fb_i-1}).
+Note that any kind of task, be it periodic or an end-to-end task, can be implemented in the same manner.
+However, for a different kind of task, some other trajectory encoding might be beneficial.